camila314/CacaoSDK/README.md

 } MyEditorUIHook;
 ```

-If you want, you can also use a function with the name `inject` to run code before the mod is loaded.
-The function needs to be declared before the `$apply` however.
-The variable "m" is reserved for the mod container that is automatically created by Cacao.
+If you want, you can also use a function with the name `inject` to run code after the mod is loaded.
 If you want your mod to be used by other things (like any future Megahack thing I do), it's important to give the mod a proper name.
 This can be easily done by defining `PROJECT_NAME` with the name. \*\*Make sure you do this before you include Cacao.
 ```cpp
 #define PROJECT_NAME "My first mod"
 #include <Cacao>